guiglass/LUXOR/questions and answers.md

   </a>
   </p>

-  The Sidekick app also has some simplified controls for moving the avatar remotely:
+  The Sidekick app also has simplified controls for moving the avatar remotely:
   <p align="center">
   <a href="/img/sidekick slew controls.png">
      <img width="15%" height="15%" src="/img/sidekick slew controls.png">